The Balance Trap

 “Teaching, like any science or art, demands craftsmanship.
 The complexity of teaching requires time and space for continuous learning and reflection, both individually and collectively.”
 (OECD, 2025:8)

 I recently had the privilege of returning to the beautiful International School of Uganda to spend another week with the staff – supporting their work in building a culture of inquiry and, in particular, examining the role of pedagogy in nurturing deep, conceptual understanding and learner competencies.
 Once again, while we engaged in some teacher workshops and planning sessions, the bulk of our learning time was spent in classrooms.
 We designed/choreographed lessons and then met afterwards to discuss and reflect on what we noticed, what we learned and what got us more curious.
 On the third day, as I walked out of a classroom the wonderful PYP coordinator (shout out to Sarah!) turned to me and simply said: “I just love teaching!”
-Three simple words that went straight to my heart.
+Four simple words that went straight to my heart.
 ‘Same here!’
 I said as we walked upstairs to the meeting room, our arms laden with baskets, markers, chart paper, books, loose parts, post its up the stairs, ‘Aren’t we lucky to do this?’
 Not for the first time, I felt the enormous privilege of the career I have chosen and to which I have dedicated almost 42 years.
 For me, teaching has never simply been a job – it is a vocation and it is a choice to work in service of the community.
 I am not sure whether it is my imagination, or whether it is fact that I hear less about the joy and satisfaction of teaching than I used to.
 I certainly hear a great deal more about its difficulties and I absolutely acknowledge that conditions and expectations have changed significantly over the last 40 years.
 But, at the risk of attracting the ire of my readers, I think there are times when we can become so lost in what is challenging and so in need of a download about the difficulties of the job we have chosen, that we can forget the power of acknowledging the joy it can bring.
 We may feel it – but we forget to say it out loud.
 Yes – I am all too aware that I am not in the classroom full time … but I am in them enough to be reminded of the gift that teaching can be and I, for one, never want to forget that.
 So thank you, Sarah, for that moment when you chose to say it out loud!

 The first few months of 2025 have seen me in many different countries and many different classrooms.
 Back home, now, I have taken some time to think over the hours and hours of ‘learning labs’ conducted in many different schools and to consider some of the reminders and insights these lessons have given me.
 Not just about the nature of inquiry pedagogy but simply about teaching itself.
 So, in no particular order, I offer some lessons from lessons …